secondl1f3/PayrollApplication/README.md

 # PayrollApplication
-Simple Payroll Application with Login Form.
+Simple Payroll Application with Login Form for Parttime worker who will pay hourly.

 This Application using java as programming language.